Who Is This Credit Card Best For?

-Branded gas cards like the Shell Fuel Rewards Card only make sense if you’re relatively loyal to a particular gas station chain—in this case, Shell.
+Gas cards like the Shell Fuel Rewards Card only make sense if you’re relatively loyal to a particular gas station chain, in this case, Shell.
 And to get the maximum discount offered by this card, you’ll need to maintain your Gold Status in the Fuel Rewards program, which means buying five gallons of gas at Shell stations around twice a month.
 Before you apply, make sure you won’t have to drive miles out of the way to find a Shell station.
 Also, if you tend to need odds and ends or like to grab a snack or a coffee, consider doing it at a Shell station to get the 10% rebates.

 Beyond that, you’ll want to prove that you’re creditworthy, so you can eventually qualify for a more flexible rewards card that requires a good credit score.
 Do your best to keep your credit utilization ratio as low as possible.
 Your card balance should be less than 30% of your total credit line.
 (So if you have a $300 credit limit, try not to let your balance go above $100.)
 And make sure to pay your bill on time every single month.

 Also aim to pay your card balance in full each month so you won’t be hit with interest charges, which will be particularly expensive with the high APR.

 If your credit is iffy, and you’re willing to put down a deposit, you may want to consider a secured card that offers 2% cash back on gas purchases.
 A secured card offers a pathway toward credit-building as well, but with more flexible redemption options.

 The Shell Fuel Rewards Card is issued by Citibank, which received a below average score and placed sixth out 11 card issuers in J.D.
 Power’s 2019 Credit Card Satisfaction Study.
-But customer service is only available by phone 8 a.m. to 8 p.m., Monday to Friday, whereas many other credit cards offer 24/7 support.
+But customer support is only available by phone 7 a.m. - 7 p.m., Monday to Friday, whereas many other credit cards offer 24/7 support.

 The security features of this card aren’t mentioned in the disclosures available online.